KayeeNL/sitecore-sif-autoinstall-publishingservice/README.md

-# SIF scripts for Sitecore to autoinstall the Sitecore Publishing Service (SPS) and corresponding Publishing Module.
+# SIF scripts for Sitecore to autoinstall the Sitecore Publishing Service (SPS) and the corresponding Publishing Module.

-This projects contains 2 Powershell scripts that both use the Sitecore Install Framework (SIF) to **auto install the Publishing Service** &amp; **auto install the Publishing Module** on top of the ContentManagement instance or StandAlone instance.
 The Publishing Service allows for high-performance publishing in large scale Sitecore setups.

+This project **contains 2 Powershell scripts** that both use the Sitecore Install Framework (SIF) to **auto install the Publishing Service** &amp; **auto install the Publishing Module** on top of the ContentManagement instance or StandAlone instance through the use of Powershell.

 # Prerequisites

-**Read the readme file in the SitecorePackages directory!** Copy over the Publishing Service Sitecore package *(4.3.0, 5.0.0, 6.0.0)* and the specific Publishing Service module package (for your Sitecore version) to the **SitecorePackages folder**.
+**=== Read the readme.txt file in the SitecorePackages directory! ===**

+Copy over the Publishing Service Sitecore package *(4.3.0, 5.0.0, 6.0.0)* and the specific Publishing Service module package *(for your Sitecore version)* to the **SitecorePackages folder**.

 See https://kb.sitecore.net/articles/761308 for the Sitecore Publishing Service compatibility table.

+**UPDATE:** From SPS version 6.0.0 *(for 10.2)* on you need a valid Sitecore license when using the Publishing Service. **Copy over a valid Sitecore license to the SitecorePackage folder** and the script will take care of the correct install.

 ## Adjust necessary parameters

-Open up the parameters.ps1 file and adjust the necessary $Webroot, $Postfix & $SqlServer values if necessary.
+Open up the **parameters.ps1** file and adjust the necessary ***Webroot***, ***Postfix*** & ***SqlServer*** variable values if necessary!

 # How to install?